openpsi-project/ReaLHF/docs/user_guide/00_quickstart.md

 Each method takes a `Model` and a `NamedArray` object as the input and produces corresponding model output, such as reference logits or training statistics.
 See signatures in `api/model.py` for details.

-Users can only implement parts of these interfaces in a specific algorithm.
+Users can just implement some of these interfaces in a specific algorithm.

 ## `ModelBackend`